How to Change Your Chromecast to a New Wi-Fi Network

 There is a solution for both, and this article provides a step-by-step guide to get you up and running again.

-Perform a Simple Network Switch
+Perform a Simple Chromecast Network Switch

 If your existing network is active, you’re merely switching Chromecast from one to another.
+This is also the solution for when you’re having connectivity issues.

-Change Modem or Router
+Setup Chromecast for New Modem or Router

 If you have changed your network, your Android phone or iPhone won’t connect to your Chromecast.